Apgar score: Limitations

-There are numerous factors that contribute to the Apgar score, several of which are subjective.
-Examples of subjective factors include but are not limited to color, tone, and reflex irritability.
+Numerous factors contribute to the Apgar score, several of which are subjective.
+Examples of subjective factors include color, tone, and reflex irritability.
 Preterm infants may receive a lower score in these categories due to lack of maturity rather than asphyxia.
-Other factors that may contribute to variability among infants are birth defects, sedation of the mother during labor, gestational age or trauma.
+Other factors that may contribute to variability among infants are birth defects, sedation of the mother during labor, gestational age, or trauma.
 Inappropriately using the Apgar score has led to errors in diagnosing asphyxia.

 Various studies have shown that the Apgar score has variability between individual medical providers.
-A study was done in which health care providers were assigned to give Apgar scores to a group of infants.
-Results showed that health care provider had a consistency of 55% to 82% when it came to assigning scores when compared with one another.
-Ideally, to limit variability and bolster consistency, it is preferred that the same individual determine the 1-minute and 5-minute Apgar scores.
+One study was done in which several health care providers were assigned to give Apgar scores to the same infants.
+Results showed an Apgar score consistency of 55% to 82% between health care providers.
+Ideally, to limit variability and bolster consistency, the same individual determining the 1-minute and 5-minute Apgar scores is preferable.

+A 2023 study of nine million babies found that non-white babies were given lower Apgar scores than white babies, as their darker skin color often results in lower scores on the appearance measure, making them more likely to receive medical care that might not be needed.